xen-oli-th/casually-competitive-script/README.md

 - MIDDLE MOUSE BUTTON to instantly replace your sentry on engie
 - NUM PAD to instantly diguise as the corresponding class on spy (hold CTRL for friendly disguises and CAPS to switch class)
 - MIDDLE MOUSE BUTTON to reuse last disguise/change disguise weapon on spy

+## Known Issues
+- When enabling invisible primary viewmodels, you need to reselect your primary weapon for it to take effect
+- While dead as the spy with invisible primary viewmodels enabled and your primary weapon selected you cannot cycle between spectated players
+  - To fix this; simply select your melee or secondary weapon (while dead, it still works)